rubenwardy/minetest_modding_book/en/chapters/node_drawtypes.md

 })
 {% endhighlight %}

-Make sure that the mesh is available in a `meshes` directory.
+Make sure that the mesh is available in a `models` directory.
 Most of the time the mesh should be in your mod's folder, however it's okay to share a mesh provided by another mod you depend on.
 For example, a mod that adds more types of furniture may want to share the model provided by a basic